yuchdev/BookScrapper/README.md

 The `BookScraper` utilizes a comprehensive logging system:

   * **Console Output:** Real-time progress and critical messages are printed to your terminal, often with color-coded statuses (e.g., yellow for info, red for errors).
-  * **Log File (`bookscraper.log`):** All messages (INFO, WARNING, ERROR, CRITICAL) are simultaneously written to `bookscraper.log` in the project root.
-This file provides a persistent and detailed record of the scraping process, including timestamps and full tracebacks for errors, which is invaluable for debugging.
+  * **Log Files:** All messages (INFO, WARNING, ERROR, CRITICAL) are simultaneously written to timestamped log files in the `~/.bookscrapper/logs/` directory with the naming format `bookscraper-YYYYMMDD-HHMMSS.log`.
+These files provide a persistent and detailed record of the scraping process, including timestamps and full tracebacks for errors, which is invaluable for debugging.
+  * **Log Rotation:** The system automatically maintains the 5 most recent log files, removing older logs to prevent excessive disk usage.

 -----